-Though we do not own or operate aircraft, we maintain general liability aviation premise insurance, non-owned aircraft liability coverage, and directors and officers insurance, and we believe our level of coverage is customary in the industry and adequate to protect against claims.
+We maintain general liability aviation premise insurance and non-owned aircraft liability coverage We believe our level of coverage is customary in the industry and adequate to protect against claims.
 However, there can be no assurance that it will be sufficient to cover potential claims or that present levels of coverage will be available in the future at reasonable cost.
-Further, we expect our insurance costs to increase as we add routes, increase flight, and passenger volumes and expand into new markets.
+There is also no assurance that the current coverage is adequate to cover potential claims and that current policies may include certain policy exclusions that could decrease or eliminate coverage.
+Further, we expect our insurance costs to increase as we add routes, increase flight and passenger volumes and expand into new markets.
 It is too early to determine what impact, if any, the adoption of EVAs will have on our insurance costs.